Gaia Zeret massacre

-The Arbegnoch rebellion of 1939, more commonly known as the Gaia Zeret rebellion or the Gaia Zeret massacre, refers to the massacre that took place in Italian East Africa near the Grotta del Ribelle (or Gaia Zeret, in Ethiopian: Ametsegna Washa) near Debre Berhan, in Shewa province, between April 9 and April 11, 1939.
+The Gaia Zeret massacre refers to the massacre that took place in Italian East Africa near the Grotta del Ribelle (or Gaia Zeret, in Ametsegna Washa) near Debre Berhan, in Shewa province, between April 9 and April 11, 1939.
 The action was conducted by Italian colonial troops and Alpini under the command of Colonel Orlando Lorenzini and Lieutenant Colonel Gennaro Sora, then in charge of hunting down the forces of the Arbegnoch rebels of Abebe Aregai, by order of General Ugo Cavallero while Amedeo di Savoia was Viceroy of Ethiopia.
 Reports on the number of victims range from 800 to over 5,500 people, including women and children.